toliaqat/xenon-wiki/Introduction-to-Service-Queries.md

         // above.
 Note that we don't specify MUST_OCCUR because it's the default Query userQuery = Query.Builder.create()
-                // This is the first of the boolean clauses, to match all user service documents .addFieldClause(ServiceDocument.FIELD_NAME_KIND, Utils.buildKind(UserState.class))
+                // This is the first of the boolean clauses, to match all user service documents
+                // addFieldClause will always populate the booleanClauses field, not the term field .addFieldClause(ServiceDocument.FIELD_NAME_KIND, Utils.buildKind(UserState.class))

                 // This is the second of the boolean clauses, to match just the email address